alcarbone/S5P_SISR_Toolbox/README.md

 * [[1]](https://ieeexplore.ieee.org/document/10499875?source=authoralert) A. Carbone, R. Restaino, G. Vivone and J. Chanussot, "Model-Based Super-Resolution for Sentinel-5P Data," in IEEE Transactions on Geoscience and Remote Sensing, vol. 62, pp. 1-16, 2024, Art no. 5617716, doi: 10.1109/TGRS.2024.3387877.
 * [[2]](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12733/1273306/Super-resolution-techniques-for-Sentinel-5Pproducts/10.1117/12.2684083.short#_=_) A. Carbone, R. Restaino, and G. Vivone, "Super-resolution techniques for Sentinel-5P products," in Image and Signal Processing for Remote Sensing XXIX, vol. 12733, pp. 39-48, SPIE, 2023.

-# Description of the toolbox
+## Versions

-This is **Version 1.0.0** of the S5P_SISR_Toolbox.
+The toolbox is available in multiple public versions.
+Choose one according to your needs.

-Version 1.0.0 represents the first use of super-resolution methods on Sentinel-5P Level-1b data.
+* **Version 1.0.0** represents the first use of super-resolution methods on Sentinel-5P Level-1b data.
 The algorithms are tested on eight monochromatic images taken from two distinct orbits, corresponding to one channel for each detector.
 The images were simply cropped along- and across- track, with no additional pre-processing.
 The algorithms available are:
   - Interpolation, in particular:
     + Nearest-neighbour